Starting Out In Hockey

-The Limited Mite Travel (formerly Mini-Mite) Program is a skill development, transitional program in preparation for Mite/Squirt Travel.
+The Mini Mite Program is a skill development, transitional program in preparation for Mite/Squirt Travel.
 It is geared toward children 4 to 8 years old.
-The Limited Mite Travel players typically skate on Saturday and Sunday mornings from early September until Mid-March.
+The Mini Mite players typically skate on Saturday and Sunday mornings from early September until Mid-March.
 There are three 8-week sessions held.

 The House Program is for children 9 through 14 years old and also emphasizes skill development, fun, team building and full ice game awareness.
 In addition to station-based skills development, players will learn rules of the full ice game such as offsides and positional play.
 The House Team will play full ice home and away game with other House Teams in the surrounding region as scheduling allows

-For the 2020-2021 season, the Limited Mite Program will share ice with the House Program from 8:00 am to 9 am on both Saturdays and Sundays.
-In addition, there will be ample opportunities for cross ice games in Bolton and at neighboring rinks in the area for the Limited Mites and Full ice games for the House Team.
+For the 2021-2022 season, the Mini Mite will share ice with the House Program from 8:00 am to 9 am on both Saturdays and Sundays.
+In addition, there will be several opportunities for cross ice games in Bolton and at neighboring rinks in the area for the Limited Mites and Full ice games for the House Team.

 The emphasis of both programs is on skill development in the USA Hockey American Development Model (ADM) format.
 Coaches are all USA Hockey certified and are equipped to meet the needs of each individual’s skill level.
 The emphasis is on learning some of the game specifics required to play hockey; more importantly, however, the program assists each player in developing their on-ice skills as they relate to skating, passing and shooting in the American Development Model (ADM)